-We are very proud of Major Bennie, Cully, Miki, Bernie, Mia & Ruby, who were all raised here at Lonesum D Ranch, and are now certified service dogs trained by George Leonard, Master Dog trainer at MSAR and Courageous Companions.
+We are very proud of Major Bennie, Cully, Miki, Bernie, Mia, Ruby & Strat, who were all raised here at Lonesum D Ranch, and are now certified service dogs trained by George Leonard, Master Dog trainer at MSAR and Courageous Companions.

 This is a comment taken from MSAR's Facebook page:

 "Many people get to meet our Aussies (Bennie,Spirit,Cully, Miki. etc) and always ask - "Why an Aussie as a service dog?" - so Just a note about the Australian Shepherd - or more commonly known as an Aussie - is a breed actually developed in the United States, despite its name.
 They make amazing service dogs because they love to work and are devoted to their families.
 Aussies are intelligent, thrive on human companionship and are commonly known as "velcro dogs" - they form intense, devoted bonds with select people.
 So naturally this makes for a great service dog.
 I love my little Aussie - Bennie aka B-Man, an Elite Service Dog, does his job without fail, he is small enough to travel (planes, cabs etc), amazing temperament, a true velcro dog and simply adorable.
 We get many many requests for people looking for Aussies - remember these are working dogs, they need to bond with people and want to be active - we need this in a service dog, this may not meet your dog needs.
 Try to match your active level and lifestyle with the dog you choose."

 Aussies (except Spirit) come from Lonesum D Australian Shepherds - big thanks to Pearl and Naomi for - Bennie, Bernie, Miki, Strat, Cully, Mia

 Spot Light - Choosing a Service Dog Breed

 We get many emails and messages with questions and one of the most common is….”What breed of dog should I use for a service dog?”